bhargavpanth/Dublin-Transportation-Pipeline/README.md

 - `RabbitMQ` (will be moving to supporting RabbitMQ on Docker shortly)

 ### What does this project do?
- * Using the modules created in [here]('https://gitlab.scss.tcd.ie/panthb/Dublin-Transport_RPP'), the project establishes a pipeline to push messages into a queue (RabbitMQ)
+ * Using the modules created in [here]('https://gitlab.scss.tcd.ie/panthb/Dublin-Transport_RPP'), a data pipeline is established

 #### RabbitMQ specifics

+For Mac users
+- `docker-compose up`

+For Ubuntu Users
  * ```sudo rabbitmq-server start```
  * [RabbitMQ dashboard access]('https://developers.coveo.com/display/public/SitecoreV3/Accessing+the+RabbitMQ+Management+Console;jsessionid=548855A4C0EC0A72DA10CA8E400B124F')
  * Pre-req [here]('https://www.rabbitmq.com/management.html')